-Objective Status Work Done

-Identifying regional/local water Achieved Characterized the continental moisture

-vapour components in the local (Arabian sea, Bay of Bengal), regional

-atmosphere moisture (Ganga basin), local moisture (at

-individual locations).
-The interpretation for

-the local moisture dynamics has been

-supported with Rose Plots for wind pattern

-Identifying dominant sources of analysis.

-water vapour supply (Arabian sea/

-Bay of Bengal/ local and long distant

-continental sources) during different seasons

-Isotopic database development Achieved Isotopic database has been developed for

-approximately 24000 samples =10000

-(NIH) + 14000 (PRL)
+Objective Status Work Done Identifying regional/local water Achieved Characterized the continental moisture vapour components in the local (Arabian sea, Bay of Bengal), regional atmosphere moisture (Ganga basin), local moisture (at individual locations).
+The Identifying dominant sources of interpretation for the local moisture water vapour supply (Arabian sea/ dynamics has been supported with Bay of Bengal/ local and long distant continental sources) during different Rose Plots for wind pattern analysis. seasons Isotopic database development Achieved Isotopic database has been developed for approximately 24000 samples =10000 (NIH) + 14000 (PRL)

-- A total of 9800 samples of air moisture, groundwater, Upper Ganga Canal and precipitation were collected by NIH and out of these, about 8000 samples were analysed for stable isotopes of δ^{18} O and δ D. - The atmospheric water vapours received during SW monsoon period are always depleted as compared to the vapours received during non-monsoon period.
+- A total of 9800 samples of air moisture, groundwater, Upper Ganga Canal and precipitation were collected by NIH and out of these, about 8000 samples were analysed for stable isotopes of $\delta^{18}$ O and $\delta$ D. - The atmospheric water vapours received during SW monsoon period are always depleted as compared to the vapours received during non-monsoon period.
 The extent of depletion in isotopic composition of moisture and period over which this depletion continues, is directly linked with monsoon strength (intensity, episodes and duration).
 Therefore, isotopes may be used to track movement of monsoon vapours.
 Regional influx of moist vapour and the South-West monsoon transect was established.